deepakpol/r-client/README.md

 -  RServe - http://rforge.net/Rserve/doc.html
 -  Apache commons pool
 -  slf4j for logging - can be removed if not needed
--  Java 1.8, can be used with 1.7, just trying to be cool ;)
+-  Java 1.8 ( 1.7+ ?)

 Usage:
-    1. Extend your client from BaseRClient
+-  Extend your client from BaseRClient
-    2.
+-  Pass your implementation to handleExecution() call, an RConnection would be passed as parameter

         public double someRFunction([Params ...]) {

            return handleExecution(rConnection ->{